 Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

-Thinking about leaving academia?
-You're not stuck because you lack skills—you're stuck because you've only been trained to describe your work in ways that make sense inside the university.
+You’re stuck because you’ve only been trained to describe your work in ways that make sense inside the university.

 So I taught them how to think, write, and talk about themselves differently.
-Of course, it started with storytelling.

 “Hayley is a stellar storyteller and she’ll teach you to be one too, through crafting your own storyline.
 I reached out to Hayley to host a workshop for a select group of PhD level scientists and humanists.
 Hayley walked them through the elements of an Elevator Pitch, so that when they left they knew how to reframe their research experiences in ways that were relevant, interesting, and powerful.”